On the local $L^2$-Bound of the Eisenstein Series

 For general groups, the size of $F(\chi;\tau,K)$ has two components.
 The local component, namely, the dimension of the $K_\infty K_f$-type subspace and the global component, namely, the number and multiplicity of square-integrable representations (with a given $K_\infty K_f\cap M(\bbA)$-type) that are attached to $\chi$.

 The local component could, potentially, be quite larger than $\log(\|\nu(\tau)\|+\level(K))$, but by uniform admissibility (see \cite{bernstein1974reductive}) is bounded depending only on $\tau$ and $K$.
-This non-optimal dependence on $\level(K)$ even for $\GL(n)$ is the main weaknesses of \cref{thm:BCF} relative to \cref{thm:unramified}.
+This non-optimal dependence on $\level(K)$ even for $\GL_n$ is the main weakness of \cref{thm:BCF} relative to \cref{thm:unramified}.
 Also, \cref{thm:BCF} is restricted to $\tau=\triv$, but this should not be a major issue.

-The global component should, at least conjecturally, be small, in fact, bounded (perhaps depending on $K$).
+The global component should, at least conjecturally, be small, and in fact bounded (perhaps depending on $K$).
 Its understanding depends eventually upon the classification of the residual spectrum.
-In other words, it depends on how the residual spectrum arises from the residues of the cuspidal Eisenstein series, which in turn asks for highly non-trivial analytic properties of Eisenstein series.
+In other words, it depends on how the residual spectrum arises from the residues of the Eisenstein series induced from cuspidal representations, which in turn asks for highly non-trivial analytic properties of the Eisenstein series.
 All of the above problems are still wide open for general reductive groups, and understanding them for classical groups seems like a very interesting question that we plan to address in future work. \end{remark}